-The sheer amount of literature on the "religion in the public square" debate has become overwhelming, but these two cutting-edge books are welcome additions indeed, since they perceptively analyze the most important previous contributions and also make genuine advances in the discussion.
-It is appropriate to review them together; they share a deep appreciation for some of the main moral aims of political liberalism, as well as sharp but measured dissent from it.
+The remaining two books are tightly argued.
+Both of them perceptively analyze the most important previous contributions to the debate and also make genuine advances in the discussion.
+It is appropriate to review them in the same article because they share a deep appreciation for some of the main moral aims of political liberalism, as well as sharp but measured dissent from it.
 Also, they can be put into dialogue with each other, and not just because the authors thank each other in their acknowledgements.

-I begin with Paul Weithman's book, which is less encompassing and briefer, though refreshingly distinctive in its significant use of empirical evidence for its thesis.
-Weithman is the editor of Religion and Contemporary Liberalism, [1] an anthology of important original articles that combines his own sympathetic portrayal of "the liberalism of reasoned respect" with a number of important criticisms and defenses of the "liberal restraint principle," or what in his new book Weithman calls "the standard view," what Christopher Eberle calls "justificatory liberalism," and what the late John Rawls made a defining characteristic of "political liberalism."
-A generic version of the restraint principle is that conscientious citizens ought to restrain themselves from using non-public reasons to advocate coercive legislation unless they also are willing and able to provide public reasons for it.[2]
-Rawls has been the main instigator and target in this debate, and in his last published discussion of public reason, he credits Weithman for increasing his sensitivity to the role of religion as an important contributor to democracy.
-[3] One wishes Rawls could have read this book, because Weithman marshals an impressive array of empirical research (chapter two) to show just how important religious convictions and institutions have been in enabling people-especially minority and low income people-to achieve what he calls "realized citizenship" and "full participation" (carefully defined in chapter one) in their society.
+Paul Weithman's book is refreshingly distinctive in its significant use of empirical evidence for its thesis.
+Weithman is the editor of Religion and Contemporary Liberalism, an anthology of important original articles that combines his own sympathetic portrayal of "the liberalism of reasoned respect" with a number of important criticisms and defenses of the "liberal restraint principle," or what in his new book Weithman calls "the standard view," what Christopher Eberle calls "justificatory liberalism," and what the late John Rawls made a defining characteristic of "political liberalism."
+A generic version of the restraint principle is that conscientious citizens ought to restrain themselves from using non-public reasons to advocate coercive legislation unless they also are willing and able to provide public reasons for it.2 Rawls has been the main instigator and target in this debate, and in his last published discussion of public reason, he credits Weithman for increasing his sensitivity to the role of religion as an important contributor to democracy.3 One wishes Rawls could have read this book, because Weithman marshals an impressive array of empirical research (chapter two) to show just how important religious convictions and institutions have been in enabling people-especially those from minority and low income communities-to achieve what he calls "realized citizenship" and "full participation" (carefully defined in chapter one) in their society.
 Since Rawls would agree that the latter is a great good for a democracy, and since it comes as a package with the tendency to use religious arguments in the public square, Rawls would have had a better appreciation of the tradeoffs for the health of democracy that his restraint principle would impose.
-Unless, of course, the "package" claim is false and the democratic benefits of religious nurture and motivation in politics are compatible with Rawlsian restraint, which is what Robert Audi argues in Religious Commitment and Secular Reason,[4] an important book that is a favorite (and respected) target for both Weithman and Erbele.
+Unless, of course, the "package" claim is false and the democratic benefits of religious nurture and motivation in politics are compatible with Rawlsian restraint, which is what Robert Audi argues in Religious Commitment and Secular Reason,4 an important book that is a favorite (and respected) target for both Weithman and Eberle.
 Whether the restraint principle would undermine the healthy roles of religious institutions and convictions in nurturing good citizenship, or whether it at least would cost significant frustration and alienation (given the religious source of much good citizenship) is, to a large extent, an empirical issue, and anyone who enters this debate should read Weithman's book.
 He admits (chapter three) that if we had an ideal "deliberative democracy," perhaps religious convictions would not need to be used as antecedently given norms.
 But in our non-ideal situation, in which citizens so often function simply as voters or constituents--protecting their economic and other interests rather than considerately giving and hearing reasons regarding the common good--non-negotiable religious convictions can play an important counter-weight, as the debates over slavery and civil rights showed.
 This strikes me as an important point, and it, along with other perceptive observations of how politics actually functions in the USA, convince me that political liberals have too often been naïve or dismissive about the social and political costs of the restraint principle.